yuehaii/serverless-hosted-runner/README.md

 1. Please add the gcp environment registration in [CI workflow](https://github.com/ingka-group-digital/serverless-hosted-runner/blob/main/.github/workflows/register_test_cd.yml#L87) with [Actions secrets and variables](https://github.com/ingka-group-digital/serverless-hosted-runner/settings/secrets/actions).
 Then  add [it](https://github.com/ingka-group-digital/serverless-hosted-runner/blob/main/registration/Registration_test.mk#L21C25-L21C46) into the tenant registration.
 2. Running the tenant registration workflow and select "cloud provider" as "gcp".
 3. Dind supported in GCP cloud.
 If you need to run docker in docker, please set the '[GcpDind](https://github.com/ingka-group-digital/serverless-hosted-runner/blob/main/Registration.mk#L10C251-L10C258)' configuration as true.
 It will setup runner in GCP Batch Job.
 If you don't need ot use DinD, please set 'GcpDind' as false, the runner will be created in GCP Cloud run job.
+### Hybrid Cloud
+Serverless runner also support bybrid cloud.
+Its mircor services can be deployed into different cloud.
+For example, you can deploy the dispacher into Cloud Hosting China teams' Ali tenant, and deloy the runner into your own Azure subscription or GCP project.
+1. The hybrid cloud can be configured per repository.
+You can create a registration and configure the runner Ali/Azure/GCP cloud information in it.
+2. There is a [sample](https://github.com/ingka-group-digital/serverless-hosted-runner/blob/main/registration/Registration_test.mk#L79C1-L79C17) for reference

 ## Known issue
 CI building may raise "[signal kill](https://github.com/beego/wetalk/issues/32)" error if the runner memory is not enough.
 You can add label as below to increase the memory size.